Green and ESG bonds: what’s behind their rise?

 Yes and no. Let us not forget that ESG investors actually ask more questions, or at least they should be, about issuers’ environmental, as well as financial metrics, while buying ESG bonds.
 This means the issuers need extra resources and commitment, and a good plan in place for sustainability.

-Central bank actions have brought many corporate bond issuers to market this year, across the board, as companies sought to ensure they had sufficient capital as operations were hit by lockdown.
+Central bank actions have brought many corporate bond issuers to market last year, across the board, as companies sought to ensure they had sufficient capital as operations were hit by lockdown.
 Selective issuers have used their green or social or sustainability bond issuance to emphasize their environmental and social initiatives, partly as they reassess their responsibilities in the new world, with the pandemic underlining many of the world’s vulnerabilities.

 Assessing these bonds from an ESG as well as purely financial perspective gives greater understanding and conviction, positive or negative, in otherwise volatile and uncertain markets.